A Spring Wreath Tutorial

 Keep going, gradually building and moving around the wreath base as you go, ensuring everything is held in place with the wire.

-Once you have built your wreath up enough, I always prefer an asymmetrical style but it is entirely up to you how far you go around, find a natural place to stop, trim any loss ends and stems.
+Once you have built your wreath up enough, I always prefer an asymmetrical style but it is entirely up to you how far you go around, find a natural place to stop, trim any loose ends and stems.

-Hang with a beautiful ribbon in your place of choice and there you have it!
-Spring in a wreath
+Hang with a beautiful ribbon in your place of choice

 I have also put together a super simple video of how I made mine which might be of interest of you as seeing things is sometimes so much easier!